 All ready for the Pelagics

-The crossing over to the Isles of Scilly produced 5 Cory's Shearwater, 2 Great Shearwater, Juvenile Sabine's Gull, and a Sooty Shearwater.
+The crossing over to the Isles of Scilly produced 5 Cory's Shearwater, 2 Great Shearwater, a Juvenile Sabine's Gull, and a Sooty Shearwater.

 Here are the summaries of what we saw over the next few days: